MinBZK/amt/docs/architecture/architecture.md

 Suppose a user wants to perform a specific task from the Algoritmekader.
 To execute this task, the user has 2 options.

 The first option is to execute the task locally by using the command line interface tool (CLI).
 The CLI tool imports the task from a Python library named `Tasks`.
-This library contains executable tasks that implement the measures and instruments from the `Instrument Register` (which are specified in the Algoritmekader).
-Instructions on how to perform these tasks are imported from the Instrument Register.
-There exists a one-to-one correspondence between measures and instruments in the `Instrument Register` and the task's within the `Tasks` library.
+This library contains executable tasks that implement the measures and instruments from the `Task Registry` (which are specified in the Algoritmekader).
+Instructions on how to perform these measures, requirements, and instruments which are imported as individual tasks from the Task Registry.

 The second option is to use the Algorithm Management Toolkit (AMT).
 The user starts by visiting the Algorithm Management Toolkit website.
 Here, the user encounters a frontend interface showing a planning board for projects and tasks.
 This planning board contains columns which correspond to the status of a task, like ‘To do’, ‘Doing’ and ‘Done’.
 When a user drags a task to another column or re-orders a task, the frontend makes an API call to the backend of the AMT.